Manquia/Distillery/Containers.md

 ```
 specs     Sorted   Unsorted   Description
 Add       O(B)     O(c)       Add an item to a B-List which is large enough to hold the item
-Remove    O(B)     O(c)       Remove an item from a B-List at a known index.
+Remove    O(n/B)   O(n/B)     Remove an item from a B-List at a known index.
-Find      O(B)     O(n)       Find an item within the B-List
+Find      O(n/B)   O(n)       Find an item within the B-List
-Subscript O(B)     O(c)       Get value at a logical index into the B-List
+Subscript O(n/B)   O(n/B)     Get value at a logical index into the B-List
-Grow      O(c)     O(c)       Increase the size of the B-List, to fit more item
+Grow      O(c)     O(c)       Increase the capacity by B.
 ```
 A B-List is an ordered container which consists of a linked list whereby each node contains a static array of items.
-In a sorted B-List the items are logically sorted across nodes so each node quickly
+In a sorted B-List the items are logically sorted across nodes all nodes.
+This means that Node[0] is the smallest in the node and Node[end] is the largest making it very quick to see if a node of B items could contain an item.

-**Example**: array size: 3, node count: 2
+**Example**: array size(B): 3, node count: 2, item count: 5
 ```
   <-|ITEM|ITEM|ITEM|-> <-|ITEM|ITEM|____|->
     \              /     \              /